 Hiring in Hungary

-Concerning the hiring process in Hungary, it is first necessary to consider the logistic and recruitment process requirements.
+Concerning the hiring process in Hungary, it is first necessary to consider the logistics and recruitment process requirements.
 Labor law in Hungary provides strong protection to employees.
-Employers should abide by all rules laid down by the Hungarian Labor code.
+Employers should abide by all rules laid down by the Hungarian Labor Code.
 To ensure that you get the best human resource for your company, you must be familiar with the best challenges to outsource the talent in Hungary to make the most out of it.
 It is ideal for working closely with an experienced Employer of record in Hungary in such cases.
 It saves your precious time and gets you the proper guidance you need while expanding your business operations in Hungary.

 As your Employer of record Hungary, we can help you manage your time and resources in the country while better understanding the legal requirements for staffing.
 It is necessary to ensure that your cooperation complies with the local rules and regulations.

 Rules and regulations concerning employment compliance are crucial for expanding business operations in a new country.
-In the case of Hungary, the norms are different, which makes it necessary for aspiring businesses to get well versed in the same.
+In the case of Hungary, the norms are different, which makes it necessary for aspiring businesses to get well-versed in the same.
 Here are a few significant criterions concerning employment compliance and how the rules apply.

 Compensation – A Major part of Hungary’s compensation law is for a minimum wage depending upon the employee’s education and qualification background.
-Typically, employees working full time for up to 40 hours a week are entitled to up to 200,000 HUF every month.
+Typically, employees working full-time for up to 40 hours a week are entitled to up to 200,000 HUF every month.
 Employees with a Secondary Education background usually make at least 260,000 HUF per month.
 In addition, employers must provide a fair wage to their employees, which must be contained in the employment contract signed between the two parties.

 Working Hours – In Hungary a standard working day consists of 8 hours for full-time jobs.
 The work is scheduled for up to 5 days a week which can be increased or decreased depending on employment terms.
-However, it must not exceed twelve hours daily for an employee working in a standby job or any employer’s relative or the owner itself.
-It must also be noted that employees in Hungary are entitled to up to two days of rest in a week.
+However, it must not exceed twelve hours daily for an employee working in a standby job or any employer’s relative or the owner himself.
+It must also be noted that employees in Hungary are entitled to up to two days of rest a week.